OpenEnergyPlatform/open-MaStR/.github/ISSUE_TEMPLATE/issue_template_user_kudos.md

 We will add you to the list of valued users.

-Please, insert your information between the double quotes below - fill out at minimum "affiliation" :purple_heart:
+Please, insert your information below - fill out at minimum affiliation :purple_heart:

 :pencil2: **Spaces** and the following special characters are allowed: @ ? ! | . , : ; - _ [ / ( ) \ ] § $ % & = + < >